Hello, world

 .

-Let's start by capturing these requirements in a test.
-This is basic test-driven development and allows us to make sure our test is actually testing what we want.
+This is basic test-driven development and allows us to make sure our test is truly testing what we want.
 When you retrospectively write tests, there is the risk that your test may continue to pass even if the code doesn't work as intended.

-Now run ruby hello_test.rb
+Now run ruby greeter_test.rb

 and you should see an error like this: